amojarro/carrierseq/README.md

 ## Requirements

-The CarrierSeq scripts requires the following dependencies to be installed on your local machine.
+The CarrierSeq scripts requires the following packages to be installed on your local machine.

 bwa - https://github.com/lh3/bwa</br>
 seqtk - https://github.com/lh3/seqtk</br>